 Once you’ve selected a competitor, a date range, and a location, you can adjust the trend graph to depict the data you’re looking for.
 You have the option to:

-- Filter the graph by category to show All Updates, only Search Ads, or only Blog Posts
+- Filter the graph by category to show All Updates, only Search Ads, only Blog Posts, or only New Pages

 - Group the data by Day, Week, or Month